mjjust31/Bunco-Breast-Cancer-Baskets/README.md

 - **Admin Panel**: Admins can manage baskets, including adding new baskets, editing existing ones, and deleting baskets that are no longer available.
 - **Basket Carousel**: Users can browse baskets in a carousel-style display for easier navigation.
 - **Basket Details**: Each basket comes with a name, description, and content to help users decide where to place their tickets.
+- **Confirmation Modal for Admin Actions**: When an admin creates or deletes baskets, a confirmation modal ensures actions are intentional and prevents accidental modifications.

 ## Technologies Used